imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 The obtained results led us to the conclusion that measuring of individual instructions can be feasible.
 However, care must be taken to perform validations of the assumption that the lack of timer precision or its overhead, nor the inclusion of timer function calls itself, don't introduce "unfairness" to the measurements collected.
-Refer to the validation techniques planned for Stage II analysis in **TODO ref section approach etc** for ideas on tackling this.
+Refer to the validation techniques planned for Stage II analysis in [section Approach and plan for Stage II](#Approach-and-plan-for-Stage-II) for ideas on tackling this.
 There, we will also list possible fallback plans in case there is evidence that the noise and overhead present in this method of measurement is unacceptable.

 #### Q3: How can we explore the entire program space to capture all sources of variability of OPCODEs computational cost

 The main intention of the research presented here is to obtain relative comparison of costs of OPCODEs, accounting for the sources of variability that are already represented by the current gas cost schedule.
-An example of such variability is that the gas cost of a `SHA3` OPCODE is a function of the size of its arguments, `g = 30 + 6*x`, where `x` is the count of words (rounded up) for input data to the `SHA3` operation **TODO ref yellow paper**.
+An example of such variability is that the gas cost of a `SHA3` OPCODE is a function of the size of its arguments, `g = 30 + 6*x`, where `x` is the count of words (rounded up) for input data to the `SHA3` operation [2].
 Size of this OPCODE's arguments naturally impact its computational cost.

 It is tempting to search for sources of variability unaccounted for in the current gas schedule.